The Web address of this article is

 __ 7-1)

-Review the common traits
+Review these common traits

-of a high-nurturance family (Lesson 1)
+of a high-nurturance family,

-__ 7-2) Review
+__ 7-2)

-_ the lethal [wounds + unawareness] cycle that burdens many
+_ the lethal [wounds + unawareness]

 five hazards it poses for